domdavid/winterWonderland/README.md

 <details open>
 <summary> <h2>Introduction</h2></summary>
 This project provides a basic Java Swing setup that enables drawing directly on a JFrame.
-It also includes a simple timer-based animation system that refreshes the frame, making it easy to create dynamic visual updates for basic animations.<br>
+It also includes a simple timer-based animation system that refreshes the frame, making it easy to create dynamic visual updates for basic animations.<br> <br>
  This project will have you apply your knowledge of the following:  <br>
  <ul> <li> Creating and using Objects (AP CSA - Unit 2) (Need practice?
 Review [here](https://studycs.org/practice/view/2/)) </li>
   <li>  Writing Classes (AP CSA - Unit 5)	(Need practice?
 Review [here](https://studycs.org/practice/view/5/)) </li>